-

 Right now this just allows selecting between OpenGL and OpenGL ES.

-If we're explicitly requesting a platform with specific properties, we should fail to allow the caller to react accordingly.
+If we're explicitly requesting a platform with specific properties, we

 Co-authored-by: Simon Hausmann <hausmann@gmail.com>